 Between 1945 and 1971 the number of women workers more than doubled, to 382,000.
 They were paid less than men: in 1949 their minimum wage was 65% of the male minimum.

-Women from the YWCA, NCW and other groups fought for a Council for Equal Pay and Opportunity, which was set up in 1957.
+The BPW, NCW, Public Service Association and other groups set up a Council for Equal Pay and Opportunity in 1957.
 By 1972 the government had passed laws about equal pay, and by 1985 women earned 22% less per hour than men.

-Women’s organisations in the 1980s campaigned for ‘pay equity’ – women and men getting the same pay for jobs in similar conditions which required the same skills and effort and carried the same responsibility.
+Women’s organisations campaigned for ‘pay equity’ – women and men getting the same pay for jobs in similar conditions which required the same level of skill and effort and carried the same responsibility.